-- Students will meet IPPE hour requirements based on graduating class year.
+Students will meet IPPE hour requirements based on graduating class year.
 The college has the right to modify requirements based on ACPE requirements.
+Modifications may be imposed at any time,

+APPE:

-Modifications may be imposed at any time, - APPE: - Students will choose from a list of available experiential opportunities. - All selections will be made through the optimization process administered by EValue.
+- o Students will choose from a list of available experiential opportunities. - o All selections will be made through the optimization process administered by EValue.

-POLICY NAME: Intern License Submission SCOPE: P1-P4 Students
+POLICY NAME: Intern License Submission POLICY NUMBER: 30-04

+SCOPE: P1-P4 Students